jonathanking/protein-transformer/README.md

 This project explores sequence modeling techniques to predict complete (all-atom) protein structure.
 The work was inspired by language modeling methodologies, and as such incorporates Transformer and attention based models.
 Importantly, this is also a work in progress and an active research project.
 I welcome any thoughts or interest!

-If you'd like to look around, `train.py` loads and trains models, models are defined in `models/`, and code in `protein/` is responsible for manipulating and generating protein structure and sequence data.
+If you'd like to look around, all code specific to this package can be found under the `protein_transformer` directory.
+`train.py` loads and trains models, models are defined in `models/`, and code in `protein/` is responsible for manipulating and generating protein structure and sequence data.
 Many other research documents are currently included in `research/`, but are not needed to run the script.

+## Installation

+To run this code, it's recommended to first perform a developmental install of the package with pip in your current environment with `pip install -e .`.
+This will install the `protein_transformer` package in your environment and you will be free to import any classes or subroutines into your own training script if you wish.

+#### Dependencies:
+* ProDy
+* Pytorch
+* numpy
+* tqdm

 ## How to run

+After successful installation, navigate to the protein_transformer directory, where you can train a model with `train.py`.

-The code takes as arguments a plethora of different architecture and training settings.
+This script takes as arguments a plethora of different architecture and training settings.
 Two positional arguments are required, the training data location and the model name.

 #### Example:
 ```